 Victims are permitted to participate in proceedings as civil parties, represented by legal counsel.
 The fact that someone becomes a civil party does not mean that the prosecutor will pursue that person’s individual case, however.

 The Chambers may order the victims to choose a common legal representative to ensure the effectiveness of the proceedings.
 Indigent victims may seek financial assistance from the Chambers for the legal representation.
 The mode of participation of the victims at and before trial is governed by Senegalese procedural law.
-In particular, they may request for provisional measures, for expertise, submit their observations, request copies of all procedural documents, question the witnesses or the Defense through the President, and seek reparations.
+In particular, they may request provisional measures, submit their observations, request copies of all documents, question witnesses or the defendants at trial through the court President, and seek reparations.

-The Chambers may order reparations to be paid into a victims’ fund that will be augmented by any voluntary contributions by foreign governments, international institutions, and non-governmental organizations.
+The Chambers may order reparations to be paid into a victims’ fund that can also receive voluntary contributions by foreign governments, international institutions, and non-governmental organizations.
 Reparations from the victims’ fund will be available even to victims who do not participate in Habré’s trial.

-On July 15, 2013, 1,015 victims registered as civil parties.
-They are represented by a legal team led by Chadian attorney Jacqueline Moudeïna and Senegalese attorney Assane Ndoma N'Diaye.
+On July 2, 2013, 1,015 victims registered as civil parties, and many more have registered since.
+The largest grouping, including the initial 1.015, is represented by a legal team led by Chadian attorney Jacqueline Moudeïna and Senegalese attorney Assane Dioma N’Diaye.

 Almost all of the evidence and witnesses are located in Chad.
-As a result, the Chambers will be in constant need of assistance from Chadian authorities and courts.
+As a result, the Chambers need to rely on the assistance and cooperation of the Chadian authorities and courts.

 - The receiving of testimonies and declarations;

-- The notification of court decisions and judgments;
+- The notification of the Chambers’ decisions and judgments;

 - The transportation and security of witnesses and experts; and